Jess McMahon: Career

 After 1915, Jess anchored in Long Island, where he became the first McMahon to promote professional wrestling, at the Freeport Municipal Stadium.
 The wrestling wars led McMahon to ally himself with another independent faction, captained by Carlos Louis Henriquez.
 Together they booked the Coney Island and Brooklyn Sport Stadiums, with Carlos being the main fan favorite.
 The formation of "the Trust" calmed the New York territory enough to allow McMahon access to a larger pool of wrestlers.
-Among those wrestlers were Jim Browning, Hans Kampfer, Mike Romano and Everette Marshall.
+Among those wrestlers were Jim Browning, Hans Kampfer, Mike Romano and Everett Marshall.
 By 1937, wrestling's popularity was waning.
 However, while most bookers left the city for fresher ground, Jess dug in for the long haul.
 His contacts allowed him to freely trade wrestlers with promoters in Pennsylvania, New Jersey, Maryland and Connecticut.
 A perpetual force in Northeastern sports, McMahon may be more remembered for his spell as matchmaker at the Garden than for his 20 years as a wrestling promoter.

+On January 7, 1953, the first show under the Capitol Wrestling Corporation (CWC) banner was produced.
+It is not certain who the founder of the CWC was.
+Some sources state that it was Jess' son Vincent J. McMahon while other sources (including the website of the CWC's successor, WWE) credit Jess himself as the founder of the CWC.

 Personal life and death

-McMahon married a young New York City woman named Rose E. Davis in 1912 who was of Irish descent, and together they had three children: sons Roderick James Jr. and Vincent, and daughter Dorothy.
+McMahon married a young New York City woman named Rose E. Davis in 1912 who was of Irish descent, and together they had three children: sons Roderick James Jr. and Vincent James, and daughter Dorothy.
 On November 22, 1954, as a result of a cerebral hemorrhage, Jess died at a hospital in Wilkes-Barre, Pennsylvania.
 Upon his death, his second son, Vincent, took over the business, eventually creating the World Wide Wrestling Federation promotion, known today as WWE.